 Sophomore Students - Level I

-Once accepted into the athletic training educational program, as a sophomore, the students enroll in practicum rotations and begin their first level of the ATEP.
+Once accepted into the athletic training program, as a sophomore, the students enroll in practicum rotations and begin their first level of the AT Program.
 The course assigned to this rotation is Athletic Training Practicum I - HP 208 (Fall).
 The students meet as a class and accumulate at least 70 hours of clinical experience per clinical course.
-Upon admittance into the ATEP, the students are placed into a two and half year clinical experience plan which is posted on the ATEP bulletin board.
+Upon admittance into the AT Program, the students are placed into a two and half year clinical experience plan which is posted on the AT Program bulletin board.
 This allows the students to be aware of where they are each semester in their clinical education plan.
 The rotations are semester long rotations with a predetermined preceptor.
 Clinical competencies/proficiencies are coordinated by the instructor of HP 208 and practiced in the clinical setting.
 These students, having received basic levels of instruction in acute care, emergency plans, taping, wrapping, splinting and weight training, have begun to perform the competencies/proficiencies and now need to initiate their "hands-on" experience.

 Junior Students - Level II